aws-samples/aws-hpc-recipes/recipes/pcs/cloudwatch_logs/README.md

-# cloudwatch_logs
+# Enable CloudWatch Logs on PCS instances

 ## Info

-Supports using CloudWatch Logs with AWS PCS
+This recipe contains assets to help you implement the recommendations in _Monitoring AWS PCS instances using Amazon CloudWatch_ in the AWS PCS user guide.

 ## Usage

-## Cost Estimate
+* `config.json` - Example configuration file for CloudWatch Agent